 What to do with a barking husky?

-We said barking is rarely a problem for huskies.
+We said excessive barking is rarely a problem for a Siberian Husky dog breed.
 They almost never bark.
 But sometimes, owners complain about huskies barking.
 Well, in that case, you have to find the root of the problem.

 Most probably, you have a husky suffering from stress, loneliness, or anxiety.
 Without proper training, your husky will voice his opinion.
 Huskies might bark when you leave them home without previous and proper training.